http4k/www/src/website/content/commercial-terms.md

 "Quote" means a written agreement between http4k Ltd and Customer specifying Enterprise Edition terms, support levels, and pricing.

+"Access Credentials" means any credentials, tokens, keys, passwords, or access codes provided by http4k Ltd to subscribers for accessing private resources including but not limited to source code repositories, binary repositories, support systems, communication channels, and issue tracking systems.

+"Private Resources" means any private repositories, systems, channels, or services provided by http4k Ltd to subscribers as part of their subscription.

 1.1.1 Customer Modifications.
 Customer may modify the Licensed Materials only for its own internal business use and subject to the following conditions:
 * All modifications must comply with the terms of this Agreement
 * Customer retains ownership of any original modifications they create